rleslie1015/java-schoolsecurity/README.md

 ## Instructions

-Start with your School School from Yesterday
+Start with your School from Yesterday

 * Connect to your Heroku PostgreSQL database in pgAdmin
 * Add full exception handling to your application